 The Virginia Department of Transportation (VDOT) pavement management decision process is used to illustrate how TSD measurements could be used into a PMS.
 VDOT uses a set of pavement management decision matrices with distresses as inputs and treatment activities as outputs.
 Different matrices are used for the following roadway classifications: Interstate Routes, Primary Routes, Secondary Routes, and Unpaved Roads, in addition to the following pavement types: bituminous-surfaced (BIT), bituminous-surfaced composite pavements (with jointed concrete pavement below the surface, BOJ), bituminous-surfaced composite pavements (with continuously reinforced concrete pavement below the surface, BOC), continuously reinforced concrete (CRC), and jointed concrete pavements (JCP).
-The decision process is a two-phase approach (Figure 22).
+The decision process is a two-phase approach (Figure 18).
 In 2008, this two-phase approach was modified to include structural condition and truck traffic volumes, and the enhanced decision tree was integrated into the process.
 One of the main features of the approach is that the addition of the pavement structural information did not alter the core of the decision process already in place but provided an additional step that can be used when pavement structural condition is available.
 If structural information becomes unavailable, the decision process can revert to the core process already in place.
 VDOT currently uses the following five treatment categories (from do nothing to heavier treatments): Do Nothing (DN), Preventive Maintenance (PM), Corrective Maintenance (CM), Rehabilitation Maintenance (RM), and Reconstruction (RC).
 At the preliminary treatment stage, one of these five categories is selected based on the condition index and the decision matrices.
 In the enhanced decision process, based on the structural condition (and traffic level and construction history), the selected preliminary treatment can be either retained or modified to a heavier or lighter treatment.
-Additional details of the proposed PMS approach can be seen in the pooled fund summary report.

-Figure 22.
+Figure 18.
 DOT two-phase decision process (Virginia Department of Transportation, 2008).